![]() |

 friendly person in the office.
 But the very large trash bins at each and

-every site are tacky and weird.
-Diesel fuel available right across the
+every site seemed tacky and weird to the two RV Gypsies.
+Diesel fuel was available right across the

 street, and also a restaurant with good food at a good price. |